-While checking out at the grocery store?
-Yeah, me neither.
+Have you ever needed to calculate the square root of 43 while checking out at the grocery store?
+Me neither.
 But you know what I have done in grocery stores?
 Googled mysterious ingredients on my phone.

+There are literally thousands of synthetic chemicals on store shelves in our grocery stores.
 Despite the fact that they’re added to food, personal care products, and household cleaners, many of these chemicals have never been tested for safety.
 (1) (2)

 5 Reasons To Ditch Conventional Deodorant